-However, since natural product-based drug discovery is associated with some intrinsic difficulties, pharmaceutical industry has shifted its main focus toward synthetic compound libraries and high throughput screening for discovery of new drug leads 4.
-The obtained results, however, did not meet the expectations as evident in a declining number of deliver lead compounds in key therapeutic areas 4, 5 as a result of that the interest in natural product-based drug discovery has revitalized in recent years 6, 7.
+However, since natural product-based drug discovery is associated with some intrinsic difficulties, the pharmaceutical industry has shifted its main focus toward synthetic compound libraries, and high throughput screening for discovery of new drug leads 4.
+The obtained results, however, did not meet the expectations as evident in a declining number of delivering lead compounds in key therapeutic areas 4, 5 as a result of that the interest in natural product-based drug discovery has revitalized in recent years 6, 7.

 Natural product research continues to explore a range of lead structures, which may be used as templates for the development of new drugs optimization and provide intermediates that are used in the production of semi-synthetic drugs 8.

-Since its discovery in 1880, Staphylococcus aureus has been recognized as a versatile micro-organism worldwide 13.
+Since, its discovery in 1880, Staphylococcus aureus has been recognized as a versatile micro-organism worldwide 13.
 S. aureus may found on the face and hands as a part of the normal flora 14.
-S. aureus is a leading cause of Hospital-Associated (HA) and Community-Associated (CA) bacterial infections in humans, associating with numerous mild skin and soft-tissue infections (SSTIs), as well as endo-vascular infections, endocarditis, osteomyelitis, septic arthritis, life-threatening pneumonia, bacteraemia and toxic shock syndrome 15.
-The rising expansion of Meticillin Resistant S. aureus (MRSA) and its ability to resist multiple drugs has posed a earnest threat for infection control 16.
+S. aureus is a leading cause of Hospital-Associated (HA) and Community-Associated (CA) bacterial infections in humans, associating with numerous mild skin and soft-tissue infections (SSTIs), as well as endovascular infections, endocarditis, osteomyelitis, septic arthritis, life-threatening pneumonia, bacteremia and toxic shock syndrome 15.
+The rising expansion of Meticillin Resistant S. aureus (MRSA) and its ability to resist multiple drugs has posted an earnest threat for infection control 16.

-In the present work we correlated 8 Jordanian plants, known to have some antimicrobial effect.
+In the present work, we correlated 8 Jordanian plants, known to have some antimicrobial effect.
 Against Staphylococcus aureus, Pseudomonas aeruginosa for their possible inhibitory effect on resistance to three different antibiotics.
 Two strains of Staphylococcus aureus and Pseudomonas aeruginosa.
-And then connected these results with collected information of concerning the use of medicinal plants from 3 different local in Jordan.
-This will help to made more focusing to find plants which could be play as templates for the development of new drugs against antibiotic resistance of S. aureus and P. aeruginosa.
+And then connected these results with collected information concerning the use of medicinal plants from 3 different locals in Jordan.
+This will help to make more focusing to find plants which could be played as templates for the development of new drugs against antibiotic resistance of S. aureus and P. aeruginosa.

 Literature Review: The use of modern microbiological techniques demonstrates that higher plants frequently exhibit significant potency against human bacterial and fungal pathogens.
 As seen in 21 they studied the inhibitory effects of methanolic extracts of 19 Jordanian plants and their combinations with seven antibiotics, on the resistance of Staphylococcus aureus.
 Results showed that there are variations in the effect of some combinations used on the resistant and the standard strains probably due to structural changes.

 The development of new antibiotics from new chemical entities is becoming more and more expensive, time-consuming, and compounded by emerging strains that are drug resistant.
-Alkaloids are plant secondary metabolites which have been shown to have potent pharmacological activities 25.
-They studied the effect of alkaloids from Callistemon citrinus and Vernonia adoensis leaves on bacterial growth and efflux pump activity after evaluated on Staphylococcus aureus and Pseudomonas aeruginosa.
-The results shown that Callistemon citrinus alkaloids showed antibacterial activity as well as inhibiting ATP-dependent transport of compounds across the cell membrane.
-These alkaloids may serve as potential courses of compounds that can act as lead compounds for the development of plant-based antibacterials and/or their adjunct compounds.
+Alkaloids are secondary plant metabolites which have been shown to have potent pharmacological activities 25.
+They studied the effect of alkaloids from Callistemon citrinus, and Vernonia adoensis leaves on bacterial growth and efflux pump activity after evaluated on Staphylococcus aureus and Pseudomonas aeruginosa.
+The results showed that Callistemon citrinus alkaloids showed antibacterial activity as well as inhibiting ATP-dependent transport of compounds across the cell membrane.
+These alkaloids may serve as potential courses of compounds that can act as lead compounds for the development of plant-based antibacterials and their adjunct compounds.

 Lepidium sativum L. belongs to family Cruciferae (cabbage family) 35.
-The plant is known to contain imidazole, lepidine, semilepidinoside A and B, β-carotenes, ascorbic acid, linoleic acid, oleic acid, palmitic acid, stearic acid , sinapic acid and sinapin 36.
-Lepidium sativum Linn. is widely used in folk medicine for the treatment of hyperactive airways disorders, such as asthma, bronchitis and cough.
-Seeds are considered to be galactogogue, emmenagogue and recommenced in inflammation, bronchitis, muscular pain and rheumatism 37.
+The plant is known to contain imidazole, lepidine, semilepidinoside A and B, β-carotenes, ascorbic acid, linoleic acid, oleic acid, palmitic acid, stearic acid 14, sinapic acid and sinapin 36.
+Lepidium sativum Linn. is widely used in folk medicine for the treatment of hyperactive airways disorders, such as asthma, bronchitis, and cough.
+Seeds are considered to be a galactagogue, emmenagogue and recommenced in inflammation, bronchitis, muscular pain and rheumatism 37.

 METHODOLOGY: English language articles from January 2001 through March 2011 were searched in the electronic databases Pubmed and Science Direct.
-The Cochrane Library was searched using the following terms as key words: (Bacterial resistance inhibitors, Methicillin resistant Staphylococcus aureus, S. aureus, P. aeruginosa, plant extracts; antibiotics, ethnopharmacology, Traditional medicine, Medicinal plants, Informant Consensus Factor, Use value, Jordan, Ajloun, Mujib, Northern Badia and Folkloric medicine).
+The Cochrane Library was searched using the following terms as keywords: (Bacterial resistance inhibitors, Methicillin-resistant Staphylococcus aureus, S. aureus, Pseudomonas aeruginosa, plant extracts; antibiotics, ethnopharmacology.
+Traditional medicine, Medicinal plants, Informant Consensus Factor, Use value, Jordan, Ajloun, Mujib, Northern Badia and Folkloric medicine).
 No further restrictions were imposed on either search.
 All articles selected were read to determine whether they met inclusion criteria.